sendanor/node-getent/README.md

 * Database rpc - Implement `getrpcent` etc
 * Database tty - Implement `getttyent` etc
 * Database mnt - Implement `getmntent`

+If this library some day has more features than the original command, then it should have runnable `node-getent` when installed globally.

 Feel free to submit issues if you would like to see another feature or would need one of these implemented sooner.
 I'll accept pull requests, too!